cmarcott/Hosted-Messaging-Board/readme.md

 When used with the -streams flag the program prints out all stream names stored in the database.

-Order of the output does not matter for any of the options which print the contents of a table.

 When used with the -help flag it prints out a usage message.